lindbrook/packageRank/README.md

     > [1] "2021-02-02 07:00:00 HST"

 The default is to use your local time zone, via Sys.timezone().
-To use a specific time zone, pass the desired zone name from the list in OlsonNames() to the `tz` argument:
+To use a specific time zone, pass the desired zone name from OlsonNames() to the `tz` argument:

 ``` r
 logPostInfo(tz = "Australia/Sydney")